fermyon/finicky-whiskers/README.md

 You'll need Spin [v0.4.1](https://github.com/fermyon/spin/releases/tag/v0.4.1) to run the site locally.

-You will also need `wasi-vfs` to build and run the Ruby component:
+You will also need the following to build and run the components:
 ```
 $ brew tap kateinoigakukun/wasi-vfs https://github.com/kateinoigakukun/wasi-vfs.git
 $ brew install kateinoigakukun/wasi-vfs/wasi-vfs
+$ brew install npm
+$ brew tap tinygo-org/tools
+$ brew install tinygo
+$ rustup target add wasm32-wasi
 ```

+It is expected that Rust will be installed already.
+Do not use Homebrew to install Rust, it will cause errors.

 ## To Build